Graylog2/documentation/pages/archiving/setup.rst

       - Directory on the **master** node where the archive files will be stored.
     * - Max Segment Size
       - Maximum size (in *bytes*) of archive segment files.
+    * - Compression Type
+      - Compression type that will be used to compress the archives.
     * - Restore index batch size
       - Elasticsearch batch size when restoring archive files.